j1sk1ss/CordellCompiler/docs/README.md

 arr matrix[2, u64] = { arr1, arr2 };
 ```

 Also array can have an unkown in `compile-time` size.
-This will generate code that allocates memory in heap.
+This will generate code that allocates memory in heap (WIP).
 ```cpl
 extern i8 size;
 arr arr1[size, i32];